Knowledge BaseHow to improve your business model using canvas insights

 If any connection feels weak or missing, you have found something worth addressing.

-Step 2: Look for over-complexity
+Step 2: Look for Over-Complexity

-A business model that requires ten key partners, six key activities and four revenue streams is a fragile one.
+A business model with ten key partners, six key activities and four revenue streams is a fragile one.
 Complexity adds cost and coordination overhead.
-Ask: what could we remove without breaking the core value?

 Common false assumptions:

-• "Customers will pay ?X for this."
+• "Customers will pay X for this."
 Have you asked them?

 • "We can partner with company Y." Have you spoken to them?